ev3dev-lang-java/openjdk-ev3/README.md

 # OpenJDK for ev3dev-lang-java
-A custom build of OpenJDK 9 & 10 for LEGO Mindstorms compatible bricks supported by ev3dev:
+Custom build of OpenJDK providing Java support for ev3dev on the following devices:

-* EV3, featuring a ARM926EJ-S CPU
+* LEGO Mindstorms EV3, featuring a ARM926EJ-S CPU
-* Raspberry Pi 1, featuring a ARM1176JZF-S CPU
-* Raspberry Pi 2, featuring a Cortex-A7 CPU
-* Raspberry Pi 3, featuring a Cortex-A53 CPU

 Builds for older boards should work on newer boards, the performance might just be a bit lower.